siteroller/crossbrowser.transform/README.md

            }
         </style>
-4. AND/OR Extend the DOM with methods described below. elements - (element selector).
+4. AND/OR Extend the DOM with methods described below. elements - (CSS selector).
 Elements to extend.
 Optional, defaults to all.

         transform.extendDOM([elements]);
         $('myElement').rotate(45); // rotates element 45 degrees.